sophiaelizecruz/sophiaelizecruz.github.io/essays/final-essay.md

 helped me to prepare for another program that I had taken this semester, which focused on resume/cover letter development and other career-related aspects.

-Functional Programming
-- style of building the structure and elements of computer programs that treats computation as the evaluation of mathematical functions and avoids changing state and mutable data
-- JavaScript
-  - functions as values, arguments to other functions, return value of functions
- - Function treated like a string, Integer, just another data object -utilities that return functions
- -underscore library implements these utilities for javascript
- - reading in data, filtering, mapping

 ## So Many Environments to Choose From!

 The beauty of integrated development environements is that as a developer, you are equipped with a system that makes